oneconvergence/dkube-examples/insurance/readme.md

  A Model is created by running the Training Code on a Dataset.
 This section explains how to create a Code repo.
 The Dataset is contained within the execution code.

  - Navigate to the `Code` menu on the left
- - Choose the Project that you created in the previous step at the top of the screen
+ - If an optional Project is being used, choose the Project that you created in the previous step at the top of the screen
    - You only need to do this once.
-It will remain the default until changed.
+It will remain the default until changed. <br><br>
  - Select `+ Code`
  - Fill in the required fields as follows:
    - **Name:** *`<your-code-repo>`* **(your choice of name)**